Your Systems Engineers are Burning Out (and why it can be easy to miss)

 External data backs this up.
 Recent MSP-focused research links burnout directly to complexity, with a significant portion of MSP professionals reporting moderate to high burnout and around half using ten or more tools to manage client environments.
 That’s a lot of cognitive load before you even get to the actual work.

-Legacy systems tie up senior staff in low-value work
+Legacy IT systems tie up senior staff in low-value work

 On paper, that looks like deep expertise.
 In reality, it often means your most expensive people are stuck in low-value work, such as: